-After this Covid-19 pandemic the fashion industry will never be the same again.
+After this Covid-19 pandemic, the fashion industry will never be the same again.

 It will take time to adapt.
 Right now it works like this: fashion collections are presented six months before they arrive in stores.
 Fast fashion brands take inspiration from these collections and sell them to consumers before designers do.
 By the time the designer items are in the stores, many people already have this type of clothes and don’t buy the original item full price… they either wait for the sale to start or don’t buy it at all.

-Since 2016 Burberry wants to have “see now, buy now” approach, meaning that fashion shows should take place right before the season starts and collections reach the stores.
+Since 2016 Burberry wants to have a “see now, buy now” approach, meaning that fashion shows should take place right before the season starts and collections reach the stores.

 What else is in the future?

 Digital clothing is the future and it’s an exciting method to experiment with technology… for example, Gucci has let customers “try” Ace sneakers through augmented reality, and Tommy Hilfiger has digital showrooms just to name a couple.